ecmwf/odc/docs/content/tools.rst

       Both type and value are optional, but at least one of the two should be present.

    ``<input.odb>``
-      Name of the input ODB-2 file.
+      Path to the input ODB-2 file.

    ``<output.odb>``
-      Name of the output ODB-2 file.
+      Path to the output ODB-2 file.

 Example
    .. code-block:: shell